Coronary Artery Disease Successfully Treated with CAG, PTCA, and Stent Placement

 Significance of Coronary Angiography in Detecting and Managing Heart Blockages

-Coronary angiography is a specialized imaging test used to detect blockages in the heart’s blood vessels.
+Coronary angiography is a specialized imaging test used by a cardiologist/heart specialist to detect blockages in the heart’s blood vessels.
 It involves injecting a contrast dye into the coronary arteries through a thin tube (catheter) inserted via the wrist or groin.
 X-ray images are then taken to visualize the blood flow in the arteries.
 If any narrowing or blockage is present, it appears clearly on the images.
 This helps doctors identify the exact location and severity of the blockage.
 It is especially useful in patients with chest pain or suspected heart disease.
 The test also guides treatment decisions, such as whether angioplasty or stenting is needed.
 Overall, it plays a key role in diagnosing and managing coronary artery disease.

 This case reinforces the effectiveness of Coronary Artery Disease treatment in Hyderabad, with timely intervention and advanced cardiac care offered at PACE Hospitals.